 In CNE S6 Receptors 1 through 5, and in CNE S7 Receptors 1 through 18 and Receptor 36 (24 residences), are predicted to be impacted by highway traffic noise in the project's design year (year 2045) with the proposed improvements to SR 414.
 Two noise barrier scenarios were evaluated.
-The first scenario would provide a noise barrier inside the SR 414 ROW and the second scenario would provide a noise barrier inside the ROW and a barrier on the edge of the structure for the elevated toll facility.
-As stated above, noise barriers on structure are limited to a height of 8 feet.
+The first scenario would provide a noise barrier inside the SR 414 ROW and the second scenario would provide a noise barrier

-2 Receptors with a predicted reduction of 5 dB(A) or more are considered benefited.
+&lt;sup>2 Receptors with a predicted reduction of 5 dB(A) or more are considered benefited.